-A course students to plan, implement and evaluate developmentally appropriate materials, activities and strategies for teaching art, music and physical education in early childhood settings and the elementary grades.
+A course in which students plan, implement and evaluate developmentally appropriate materials, activities and strategies for teaching art, music and physical education in early childhood settings and the elementary grades.
 Combines theoretical knowledge about effective instruction with the development and application of reflective teaching skills.
-Prerequisite: ED 203.
+Pre-requisite: ED 203.
 3:0:3

-To enroll in courses ED 350 and above a student must first be admitted to the Education Department, which requires a formal application after passing the C-BASE test, maintaining a 2.75 GPA, and successfully completing basic general education courses, ED 105, writing and math competencies, a letter of reference and a portfolio.
+To enroll in courses ED 350 and above a student must first be admitted to the School of Education, which requires a formal application after passing the C-BASE test, maintaining a 2.75 GPA, and successfully completing basic general education courses, ED 105, writing and math competencies, a letter of reference and a portfolio.

-ED 359 Teaching Strategies with Practicum

-Blends theoretical knowledge about effective instruction with the development and application of reflective teaching skills.
+ED 359 Teaching Strategies with Practicum Blends theoretical knowledge about effective instruction with the development and application of reflective teaching skills.
 Theory and skills are applied to subjects at an appropriate level with students working with teachers as aides in the classroom.
-Prerequisite: Admission to the the Education Department and students must earn at least a "B" in this course to be allowed to do directed teaching.
+Pre-requisite: Admission to the Education Department and students must earn at least at "B" in this course to be allowed to do directed teaching.
 6:1:7